danielbrendel/dnyUniFontWriter/README.md

 When activated the program replaces the letters from a-z with the letters of a currently selected fontset regardless where you type in your text.
 Fonts can be defined via text-files.
 It uses UTF-16 encoding.
 Note: The target window where you type must support UTF-16 encoding in order to display the fontset properly.
-If not, it results in unwanted Unicode characters or other unwanted characters.
+If not, it may result in unwanted characters.

 ## Usage:
 * Start the program